 - Campaign-to-campaign comparisons.

-Latest benchmark reports have average email open rates at about 40–42% and average click-through rates at around 2% across most industries, with nonprofits usually going a bit higher.
+Latest benchmark reports show average email open rates of about 40–42% and average click-through rates of around 2% across most industries, with nonprofits usually going a bit higher.
 These figures provide you with a reference point when reading your reports on any of the platforms.

 Constant Contact’s Reporting Style